 Since then, the Charleston County Parks and Recreation Commission has restored the park by building a terminal groin and delivering 175,000 cubic yards of sand to the beach.
 Folly Beach County Park reopened on July 3, 2013, in time to receive holiday beachgoers.

-The photo above shows Bird Key in the distance.
-This small sandspit between Folly Beach and Kiawah Island is a bird sanctuary that provide habitat and protected nesting for a variety of shore birds, including brown pelicans, blackskimmers, and royal terns.
+The photo below shows Bird Key in the distance.
+This small sandspit between Folly Beach and Kiawah Island is a bird sanctuary which provides habitat and protected nesting for a variety of shore birds, including brown pelicans, blackskimmers, and royal terns.
 The South Carolina Audubon Society designated Bird Key as an “Important Bird Area” in 2004.
 Visitors may access Bird Key by boat anytime except nesting season, which is April 1 through October 15.

 Folly Beach County Park consists of 2,500 feet of shoreline.
 For those who prefer to spend time on the Folly River, the park also provides 200 feet of access on the river.
 Certified lifeguards are on duty at a designated swimming area on the oceanfront during the summer season.